The modern Stanford MOSS replacement

 What's the pricing for code plagiarism detection?

-Codequiry offers a free tier with daily limits, and paid plans starting at $49/month with 1,560 checks.
+Codequiry plans start at $79/month.
 All plans include web scanning, JSON results, SDKs, and priority support.
 Enterprise plans add SSO, dedicated infrastructure, and custom SLAs.
+Cancel anytime.

 Can I integrate with my LMS or CI/CD pipeline?